-- 13. A number of cases involving births to surrogate mothers as a result of assisted human reproduction (AHR), both in Ireland and abroad, have come to attention in recent years.
+- 15. A number of cases involving births to surrogate mothers as a result of assisted human reproduction (AHR), both in Ireland and abroad, have come to attention in recent years.
 Civil registration legislation only applies to such births occurring within the State.
 The policy of the GRO is that only the woman who gave birth in such cases can be registered as the mother in the register of births.
 This policy is based on the Roman law principle mater semper certa est (motherhood is always certain).
 The father can be registered in accordance with the provisions of section 22 of the Civil Registration Act 2004.
-Under this provision, a man can be registered as father of a child if he is not married to the mother and (a) the father and mother make a joint request to a registrar, (b) the mother makes a request to a registrar and produces a statutory declaration of the father that he is the father of the child, (c) the father makes a request to a registrar and produces a statutory declaration of the mother that he is the father of the child, or (d) either of them requests the registrar to register the father and produces a court order naming the father of the child. - 14.
+Under this provision, a man can be registered as father of a child if he is not married to the mother and (a) the father and mother make a joint request to a registrar, (b) the mother makes a request to a registrar and produces a statutory declaration of the father that he is the father of the child, (c) the father makes a request to a registrar and produces a statutory declaration of the mother that he is the father of the child, or (d) either of them requests the registrar to register the father and produces a court order naming the father of the child. - 16.
 The policy of the GRO relating to the registration of the mother in surrogacy cases was challenged in the High Court.
 In its judgment delivered on 5 March 2013 the High Court decided that motherhood was to be determined on the basis of genetics alone, and that the mater semper certa est principle did not survive the enactment of the Constitution once in vitro fertilisation treatments became available.
-The judgment raises important questions as to how motherhood may be determined under Irish law and may have the effect of tying the hands of the Oireachtas in how it may legislate in the areas of surrogacy and AHR.
+The judgment raised important questions as to how motherhood may be determined under Irish law and may have the effect of tying the hands of the Oireachtas in how it may legislate in the areas of surrogacy and AHR.
 The decision of the High Court was appealed to the Supreme Court.
-The appeal was heard by the Supreme Court in February 2014 and a judgment is awaited.

-- 15. The position relating to foreign surrogacy is that such births are not registered in the State.
+The appeal was heard by the Supreme Court in February 2014 and a judgment was delivered on 7 November 2014.
+By a majority of 5 to 2 the Supreme Court allowed the appeal and quashed the decision and orders of the High Court.
+The position now, as far as the registration of the births in question are concerned is that they are registered correctly, and the relevant provisions of the Civil Registration Act 2004 continue to operate as heretofore. - 17.
+The position relating to foreign surrogacy is that such births are not registered in the State.
 Significant issues arise in relation to these births including parenthood and citizenship.
 A protocol on foreign surrogacy was issued by the Department of Justice & Equality in February 2012.
-The protocol deals with (a) the legal status of children born abroad through surrogacy, (b) citizenship and passports, (c) emergency travel certificates, (d) practical requirements for applications for travel documents, and advises couples to seek legal and medical advice before proceeding. - 16.
+The protocol deals with (a) the legal status of children born abroad through surrogacy, (b) citizenship and passports, (c) emergency travel certificates, (d) practical requirements for applications for travel documents, and advises couples to seek legal and medical advice before proceeding. - 18.
 The only existing mechanism for resolving issues relating to parentage and guardianship in foreign surrogacy cases is through the courts.
 The most common way of resolving the issues is to for the Circuit Family Court to grant a declaration that the commissioning father is a parent of the child, provided he has a genetic link with the child.
 Guardianship orders can also be granted appointing the father as guardian in such circumstances.
-The GRO was involved in a significant number of such cases during 2013.
+The GRO was involved in a significant number of such cases during 2014.